grumdrig/colossal/README.md

 ----------------------

-A complete specification of the language would be anathema to the exploratory spirit of Advntr, so we do not present one here.
+A complete specification of the language would be anathema to the exploratory spirit of Colossal, so we do not present one here.
 Some amount of explication is in order, however.
-First, though, we'll briefly consider the narrative structure of interactive fiction, and the relationship between the dual aspects of Advntr as game and language.
+First, though, we'll briefly consider the narrative structure of interactive fiction, and the relationship between the dual aspects of Colossal as game and language.

 ### Prose Games

-Advntr's source language follows the tradition of text adventure games (aka prose games, or interactive fiction), particularly those published by Infocom in the early eighties.
+Colossal's source language follows the tradition of text adventure games (aka prose games, or interactive fiction), particularly those published by Infocom in the early eighties.
 The syntax consists of (shorthand) prose commands, e.g.: